What Are Prize and Lottery Scams?

 - The offer includes prizes or the opportunity to purchase “exclusive items” (If these items are real, they are often substandard, overpriced, or falsely represented).

-- The notice informs you that claiming the prize might require travel overseas at your own cost.
+- The notice informs you claiming the prize might require travel overseas at your own cost.

 The cross-border purchase or sale of lottery tickets is a violation of U.S. law.
-And because these scams are generally operated outside of the United States, victims have very little recourse to recover losses.
+Since these scams are generally operated outside of the United States, victims have very little recourse to recover losses.